 Beach and Surfing

 Canggu is a beach town.
 And a surfer’s paradise.

-So we spent the bulk of our 48 hours on Batu Bolong Beach .
+So we spent the bulk of our time on Batu Bolong Beach .
 We don’t surf but we had a blast watching surfers and wanna-be surfers enjoying the waves.

 Exploring and Shopping

 Despite the heat and the on-again off-again sidewalks, we walked all over Canggu and got a real feel for the area.

 In Vietnam we struggled to find coconut oil to make keto bulletproof tea in the morning.
 We had no such problem in Canggu!

 Nightlife: Old Man’s

 The most famous and popular nightlife in Canggu centers around the beach itself and, in particular, Old Man’s which is a beachfront beer garden and bar.

 We arrived on a Wednesday and were a bit shocked by the huge party scene taking place there…on a Wednesday.